mapbox/mapbox-maps-ios/README.md

 ## Developing
 If you are interested in contributing to the Maps SDK, please see the [DEVELOPING.md](DEVELOPING.md) file for information on setting up, running and building the SDK.

+## Demo App
+If you are interested in running the Example App, please follow the [docs/example.md](docs/example.md) file for more information.

 ## Reporting issues / Need help?

 #### Report a bug :beetle: